tupolov/cfp/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a>.<br/>Requires the latest version of Community Upgrade Project (Weapons, Units and Vehicles).<br/>Visit us on <a href="https://twitter.com/CFPMod">Twitter</a> | <a href="https://www.facebook.com/CFPMod">Facebook</a> | <a href="https://www.youtube.com/c/ACE3Mod">YouTube</a> | <a href="https://www.reddit.com/r/arma/search?q=CFP&restrict_sr=on&sort=new&t=all">Reddit</a></strong></sup>
 </p>

-**CFP** is a community project to provide Arma 3 with over 80 real world factions involved in current and historical armed conflicts.
+**CFP** is a community project to provide Arma 3 with over 90 real world factions involved in current and historical armed conflicts.
 CFP comes in two flavours - CFP and CFP Ultimate, both require **Community Upgrade Project (CUP)**.

 CFP offers not only enhanced vanilla CUP factions but also a huge number of new factions using CUP and community donated assets.
 CFP includes custom assets and textures in order to help expand whats possible with CUP.

 CFP Ultimate enhances base CFP factions and introduces new factions using the most efficient combination of community gear, weapon and vehicle addons.
-CFP Ultimate requires VSM, SMA, NIArms, VME PLA and xxx.
+CFP Ultimate requires NIArms, SMA, VME PLA and VSM.

 Factions are delivered in a modular way, enabling groups to maintain their own tailored version of CFP by simply excluding any components they don't need, or those possibly in conflict with other mods.

 ## Features
-- 81 new factions!
+- 88 new factions!
-- CFP introduces 53 new factions based on CUP assets (including 9 new civilian factions)
+- CFP introduces 58 new factions based on CUP assets (including 9 new civilian factions)
-- CFP Ultimate enhances the CFP factions and introduces 28 new factions based on common community addons (VSM, SMA, NIArms, VME etc)
+- CFP Ultimate enhances the CFP factions and introduces 30 new factions based on common community addons (VSM, SMA, NIArms, VME etc)
 - Replaces certain CUP factions with factions split by theater (i.e. Arid/Desert, Woodland/Jungle, Artic/Snow etc)
 - Enhances certain CUP factions with additonal groups and loadouts (i.e. special forces)
 - Includes AccuracyThruVolume's Iraq/Syria pack